hailmikhail/FUS_wiki/Prepare-PC-for-modlist.md

 # Install Wabbajack

 Grab the latest release of Wabbajack from [here](https://www.wabbajack.org/#/) and place the `Wabbajack.exe` file in a _working folder_.
-This folder **must not** be in a _common folders_ like your Desktop, Downloads or Program Files folder.
-It's best to create a Wabbajack folder near the root level of your drive like `C:/Wabbajack`.
+This folder **must not** be in a _common folders_ like your Desktop, Downloads, or Program Files folder.
+It's best to create a Wabbajack folder near the root level of your drive like `C:\Wabbajack`.
 Then run the executable.
 Windows will complain, but Wabbajack is a trusted open-source project, you need to press "more information" and then "run anyways".